-Taught by an experienced industry veteran, our stack sampling workshops are available as two- and five-day sessions.
+Taught by an experienced industry veteran, our stack sampling workshops are available as two- and four-day sessions.
 Choose the session that best suits your learning and development training needs.

 The two-day workshop — Stack Sampling Theory — is tailored to those who need a basic understanding of stack sampling, but may not carry out the sampling themselves.
 Learn more about the codes and methods used in stack sampling, with an emphasis on the Alberta Stack Sampling Code and the Alberta CEMS Code.
 Build your knowledge by exploring the topics of quality assurance plans and audits.
 Learn the theory and calculations behind the methods commonly used for stack sampling programs.
 Note: there are no hands-on experiences with analyzers in this workshop.

 In the four-day workshop — Stack Sampling — you gain in-depth, hands-on experience, invaluable learning for those performing the sampling.
 Build practical experience and knowledge of the correct procedures for extracting a representative sample from a stack or duct under normal operating conditions.
 Learn how to complete calculations to determine concentration, mass emissions and more.

 Earn a digital badge — For each course completed, earn a digital badge through MyCreds™ to verify your demonstrated knowledge and skills in stack sampling